 - Earn 2X miles for every $1 spent on eligible American Airlines purchases

 - Earn 1X mile for every $1 spent on all other purchases

-When this partnership was first announced last year, we honestly didn't know how often to expect these “special status-match challenges”.
+When this partnership was first announced in 2019, we honestly didn't know how often to expect these “special status-match challenges”.
 It's great to see that it's at least a once-per-year opportunity.

-For most of us, frequent traveling has been put on hold for the foreseeable future, and understandably so.
+Not all of us are ready to get back to travel just yet.
 Thankfully, both promotions have a generous window to register.
 That means that even if you can't take advantage of it immediately, it could still be a viable option once the traveling world starts getting back to normal.
 And that is something that we can all look forward to.

 Has anyone completed one of these challenges before?
 Anybody hoping to partake this year?
 How valuable do you find these elite statuses?